 Truth: Sexual contact between any adult and child is sexual abuse, the inequality between the two means the adult has all the power and control.

-Myth: Perpetrator of male childhood sexual abuse are gay men.
+Myth: Perpetrators of male childhood sexual abuse are gay men.

 Truth: Perpetrators of male childhood sexual abuse are from all sexual orientations, social classes and ethnic groups.